 We will carry-out high-resolution mapping efforts to determine the abundance and distribution of mesophotic and deep benthic communities across the Gulf of Mexico, and to refine predictive models aimed at improving the effectiveness and cost efficiency of future restoration and seafloor mapping initiatives.
 We will also provide data on depth ranges, densities, and distributions of specific coral species.

 Habitat Assessment and Evaluation

 The life histories, diversity, and population structures of mesophotic and deep benthic community species in the Gulf of Mexico are not well understood.
 Our research will fill those knowledge gaps, determine baseline conditions, and characterize key community conditions at both injured and reference sites.

 The most direct approach to restoring mesophotic and deep benthic communities is to facilitate the growth of new corals of the same species as those damaged by the oil spill.
 This project aims to develop methods and techniques for effective enhancement of coral recruitment and growth that can eventually be implemented at a large scale for restoration.
 We will use remotely operated vehicles to sample and survey the seafloor, and to collect live coral fragments for husbandry and propagation at partner labs.

-COMING SOON: Explore the Mesophotic and Deep Benthic Communities 2022 Expeditions StoryMap for more detail on 2022 cruise project objectives.
+Explore the Mesophotic and Deep Benthic Communities 2022 Expeditions StoryMap for more detail on 2022 cruise project objectives and accomplishments.

 In 2010, more than 770 square miles of deep-sea habitat and four square miles of mesophotic habitat were damaged by the Deepwater Horizon oil spill.
 These projects were developed by the Open Ocean Trustees as part of the Deepwater Horizon Natural Resource Damage Assessment.
 Project implementation is led by NOAA and the Department of the Interior using settlement funds dedicated to restore resources injured by the oil spill.